notreux/UpsideEngine/docs/tutorials/multiplayer-game/client.md

 To create a multiplayer game we will need to [import](../get-started/Installation.md) upside engine.

 ## A basic setup
-Lets do a basic setup of our multiplayer game game
+Let's do a basic setup of our multiplayer game game

 ```lua
 local players = game:GetService("Players")